 - Diuretic Effect: KetonesKetones, organic compounds produced by the liver, are the unsung heroes of energy metabolism, stepping in when glucose, the body’s primary fuel, becomes scarce.
-Think of them as a reserve power generator, kicking into gear when the main power supply… Read More themselves are mild diuretics, meaning they cause your body to produce more urine.
+Think of them as a reserve power generator, kicking into gear when the main power supply (carbohydrates) is low.
+While often associated with the ketogenic diet,… Read More themselves are mild diuretics, meaning they cause your body to produce more urine.
 When your body starts producing ketones for energy, they enter your bloodstream.
 Your kidneys then work to filter these ketones out of your bloodBlood is the life force coursing through your veins and arteries, delivering vital oxygen and nutrients to every cell in your body while whisking away waste products.
 It’s a complex, dynamic fluid—not just a simple red liquid.
-Consider it a… Read More and eliminate them through urine.
+Consider it a bustling highway system within your body, carrying various cellular vehicles… Read More and eliminate them through urine.
 This process increases urine production to get rid of the excess ketones.

 Here’s a breakdown of the process: